mubeenaz/NBA-Stats/README.md

 ### Analysis

 The analysis phase consisted of two parts:
-1. **Descriptive Analysis** (SQL) - querying the database using SQL, I was able to obtain the averages of all stats for every team and NBA season in my analysis.
+1. **Descriptive & Exploratory Analysis** (SQL) - querying the database using SQL, I was able to obtain the averages of all stats for every team and NBA season in my analysis.
 For example, the avergage number of Points, Assists, etc. the Los Angeles Lakers had for all Regular Season games in 2009.
 2. **Statistical Testing using Dependent Samples t-Test** (Excel) - Since the same subjects (NBA teams) performance in various stats was analyzed at different times in a given NBA season, such testing allowed to determine if any differences in stats between Regular Season and Playoffs games were *significantly different*.

 ### Results